Kernix13/pre-code-formatter/README.md

 1. RegEx for Markdown unordered lists - [see issue #3](https://github.com/Kernix13/pre-code-formatter/issues/3)
 1. RegEx capture groups issue - [see issue #4](https://github.com/Kernix13/pre-code-formatter/issues/4)
 1. RegEx for CSS classes - [see issue #5](https://github.com/Kernix13/pre-code-formatter/issues/5)

+## WordPress

+**NOTE**: I just updated the styles for my WordPress theme and my pre code blocks did not wrap but instead stretched out on a single line:

+- `.code-block` with a property of `overflow: auto;` did not take effect
+- I had to add a `div` tag around the `pre` block with a class of `pre-container` and with `width: 100%;`

+That seems ridiculous but that is what I needed to do.
+Take that into account if you are using these codeblocks on a WordPress site.